saucelabs/sauce-school/tools/site/codelabs/Module1_SeleniumJS.md

 ![Framework Diagram](assets/1.04A.png "Framework Diagram")

-Above is an example of how you might connect a framework with the selenium grid that then executes tests with the Selenium WebDriver. tools you use when you write code, the more these frameworks will make sense.
+Above is an example of how you might connect a framework with the selenium grid that then executes tests with the Selenium WebDriver.

-As you learn more about the different tools you use when you write code, they will make more sense.
+As you work through this course, you will learn more about the different tools you use when you write code, they will make more sense.

 <!-- ------------------------ -->
 ## 1.05  Installing Dependencies
 Duration: 0:10:00

 We need five dependencies in order for our test to run as planned, which we will install later on, and for now we will get set up to do that.
 In this module, we’re going to install and set up the NodeJS server, create a project folder and install npm so that later on we can install all the dependencies.
-The dependencies include WebDrivers that communicate with different browsers, as well as Mocha, a Javascript framework/ library that allows you to write actual tests.
+The dependencies include WebDrivers that communicate with different browsers, as well as Mocha, to use in writing actual tests.

 Go to [https://nodejs.org/en](https://nodejs.org/en/), download and install the NodeJS software.